 - Complexity: A straightforward will leaving everything to your spouse is simpler (and cheaper) than one involving multiple trusts or conditions.

-- Trusts: If you need to set up trusts in your will — for example, to protect assets for young children or in a blended family — this adds complexity.
+- Trusts: If you need to set up trusts in your will, to protect assets for young children or in a blended family, that adds complexity.

 - Property abroad: Assets in other countries may need separate legal advice.